Shola-Ayeotan/BudChat/README.md

-# 💬 BuddyChat
+# 💬 BudChat

-Welcome to **BuddyChat**, a simple and interactive chatbot I built using Streamlit and OpenAI's GPT-3.5.
+Welcome to **BudChat**, a simple and interactive chatbot I built using Streamlit and OpenAI's GPT-3.5.

 ## Features